bitcoin-s/bitcoin-s/docs/config/configuration.md

     wallet {
         # You can have multiple wallets by setting a different
         # wallet name for each of them.
 They will each have
-        # their own seed and database.
+        # their own unique seed and database or schema,
+        # depending on the database driver.
-        # walletName = MyWallet1
+        # walletName = MyWallet0

         defaultAccountType = legacy # legacy, segwit, nested-segwit